CocoaPods/blog.cocoapods.org/_posts/2014-12-12-search-engine.markdown

 First let's look at some numbers...
 Currently, the CocoaPods search engine indexes [7378 pods](http://metrics.cocoapods.org/api/v1/status).
-From these pods, it indexes [name](https://github.com/CocoaPods/search.cocoapods.org/blob/master/lib/search.rb#L70-L78), [author](https://github.com/CocoaPods/search.cocoapods.org/blob/master/lib/search.rb#L79-L89), [version](https://github.com/CocoaPods/search.cocoapods.org/blob/master/lib/search.rb#L90-L92), [dependencies](https://github.com/CocoaPods/search.cocoapods.org/blob/master/lib/search.rb#L93-L97), [platform](https://github.com/CocoaPods/search.cocoapods.org/blob/master/lib/search.rb#L98-L101), [summary](https://github.com/CocoaPods/search.cocoapods.org/blob/master/lib/search.rb#L102-L107), and [synthesized tags](https://github.com/CocoaPods/search.cocoapods.org/blob/master/lib/search.rb#L108-L111).
+From these pods, it indexes [name](https://github.com/CocoaPods/search.cocoapods.org/blob/eeb25b8aad023936f0db9f19a73ce0ac4985d012/lib/search.rb#L70-L78), [author](https://github.com/CocoaPods/search.cocoapods.org/blob/eeb25b8aad023936f0db9f19a73ce0ac4985d012/lib/search.rb#L79-L89), [version](https://github.com/CocoaPods/search.cocoapods.org/blob/eeb25b8aad023936f0db9f19a73ce0ac4985d012/lib/search.rb#L90-L92), [dependencies](https://github.com/CocoaPods/search.cocoapods.org/blob/eeb25b8aad023936f0db9f19a73ce0ac4985d012/lib/search.rb#L93-L97), [platform](https://github.com/CocoaPods/search.cocoapods.org/blob/eeb25b8aad023936f0db9f19a73ce0ac4985d012/lib/search.rb#L98-L101), [summary](https://github.com/CocoaPods/search.cocoapods.org/blob/eeb25b8aad023936f0db9f19a73ce0ac4985d012/lib/search.rb#L102-L107), and [synthesized tags](https://github.com/CocoaPods/search.cocoapods.org/blob/eeb25b8aad023936f0db9f19a73ce0ac4985d012/lib/search.rb#L108-L111).

 On average, people search [13 times per minute](http://status.cocoapods.org/#custom-metrics-container).
 The occasional spike is roughly ten times that, so about twice per second.
 These spikes are not visible on the status page, as the number of requests are averaged over five minutes.
 As you can see, the search engine never rests:
-CocoaPods are searched at all times.
+CocoaPods are searched for at all times.

 How do our users search?

 ## Searching on cocoapods.org

-CocoaPods can be searched via the [Search API](http://blog.cocoapods.org/Search-API-Version-1/), so for example at [http://search.cocoapods.org/api/v1/pods.flat.hash.json?query=author:eloy](http://search.cocoapods.org/api/v1/pods.flat.hash.json?query=author:eloy), or via [cocoapods.org](cocoapods.org).
+CocoaPods can be searched via the [Search API](http://blog.cocoapods.org/Search-API-Version-1/), so for example at [http://search.cocoapods.org/api/v1/pods.flat.hash.json?query=author:tony%20author:arnold](http://search.cocoapods.org/api/v1/pods.flat.hash.json?query=author:eloy), or via [cocoapods.org](cocoapods.org).

-The latter, the [web site front end interface](cocoapods.org), uses the former and is more interesting, so let's have a look at that.
+The latter, the [web site front end interface](cocoapods.org), uses the former and is more interesting, so let's have a look at that:

-1. It is a fast search-as-you-type search – if you don't type for about 200 ms, it sends a query to the Search API.
+1. It is a fast as-you-type search – if you don't type for [166 ms](https://github.com/CocoaPods/cocoapods.org/blob/eeb25b8aad023936f0db9f19a73ce0ac4985d012/middleman/source/javascripts/search.config.js#L229), it sends a query to the Search API.
-2. The second feature I'd like to look at in more detail in the next section: showing combinations of categories where a word was found.
+2. The second feature I'd like to look at in more detail in the next section: showing where your query words were found and offering the most appropriate guess.
 3. It lets you know when it hasn't found anything, but offers helpful suggestions, such as when you search for [datanotfound](http://cocoapods.org/?q=datanotfound).
+To do that, it [tries to split](https://github.com/CocoaPods/search.cocoapods.org/blob/eeb25b8aad023936f0db9f19a73ce0ac4985d012/app.rb#L111-L132) your query [based on the indexed data](https://github.com/CocoaPods/search.cocoapods.org/blob/eeb25b8aad023936f0db9f19a73ce0ac4985d012/lib/search.rb#L175).
+It also displays a [tag facet cloud](https://github.com/CocoaPods/search.cocoapods.org/blob/eeb25b8aad023936f0db9f19a73ce0ac4985d012/app.rb#L120-L122).
-4. It sorts the results by [popularity](https://github.com/CocoaPods/search.cocoapods.org/blob/master/lib/models/pod.rb#L40-L44), a metric [orta](http://twitter.com/orta) came up with together with [David Grandinetti](http://twitter.com/dbgrandi).
+4. It sorts the results by [popularity](https://github.com/CocoaPods/search.cocoapods.org/blob/eeb25b8aad023936f0db9f19a73ce0ac4985d012/lib/models/pod.rb#L40-L44), a metric [orta](http://twitter.com/orta) came up with together with [David Grandinetti](http://twitter.com/dbgrandi).
 This is the default sorting algorithm right now, but we're [working](https://github.com/CocoaPods/search.cocoapods.org/issues/51#issuecomment-61655760) [on more](https://github.com/CocoaPods/search.cocoapods.org/issues/51#issuecomment-61655811).
+Adding a new algorithm is easy and [has already been done](https://github.com/CocoaPods/search.cocoapods.org/blob/eeb25b8aad023936f0db9f19a73ce0ac4985d012/lib/search.rb#L246-L283).

 Other features include storing the query in the URL for easy copying, or a results addination (portmanteau of "adding" and "pagination"), or being able to select which platform the pods are filtered with.

-With the search-as-you-type feature, we had an interesting issue:
+With the search-as-you-type feature, we encountered an interesting issue:
 Because shorter queries yield more results, and therefore take longer, it was possible that a request made earlier could arrive after a request made later.
 This led to a jarring "jumping" of results.

-To solve this issue, we only show results that arrive in the order we sent them.
+To solve this issue, we [only show results that arrive in the order we sent them](https://github.com/CocoaPods/cocoapods.org/blob/161daa79fddea07eca734fc19ce1fd0a915949fb/middleman/source/javascripts/search.config.js#L195-L218).
 If we send requests A, B, and C, and A returns first, we show it.
 If then C returns, we show it too, as it arrived in order.
-If then B arrives after C, we discard it, as it is out of order.
+If then B arrives after C, [we discard it](https://github.com/CocoaPods/cocoapods.org/blob/161daa79fddea07eca734fc19ce1fd0a915949fb/middleman/source/javascripts/search.config.js#L316-L321), as it is out of order.
 That neatly solves the issue of jumping results, and also ensures a very responsive feeling for a user.

 But what is the second feature about?